itowlson/spin/docs/content/sips/draft-000-templates.md

 Templates are currently identified by a repository ID and directory name.
-Because Spin is a multi-language runtime, it would be good to also identify templates by language, so that a user could easily see and choose templates in their preferred language.
+Because Spin is a multi-language runtime, it would be good to also identify templates that contain source code by language, so that a user could easily see and choose templates in their preferred language.

 The question of the repository ID is what we want "adding" a template to mean.
 Does adding a template: